xoxor4d/iw3xo-dev/README.md

 <p align="center">
 This project is aimed at developers and includes various modifications/additions.
-iw3xo is not compatible with CoD4x, so make sure you do have a stock non-steam 1.7 CoD4.
+iw3xo is not compatible with CoD4x, so make sure you uninstall it first.
-A compatible Radiant, built for use with IW3xo, that enables a live-link between CoD4 and Radiant can be found below.
+A compatible radiant modification that can create a live-link between iw3xo and iw3xo-radiant can be found below.
 </p>

 <br>